 My mom would make this pasta salad growing up, but she always served it in a hollowed-out tomato which made it unappealing to me.

 I had the recipe tucked away and didn’t start making it for my family until a few years ago when I decided to nix the hollowed-out tomato and sub the tuna for canned chicken (you’ll come to find I’m not a huge fan of fish!).

 I liked the taste so much more and now it’s become a summer staple for our family because it’s so easy to make and comes together quickly.

-COOK: Prepare rotini according to package directions.
+COOK 16 ounces rotini noodles according to package directions.
+Rinse with cold water to stop the cooking.
 Drain and put in a large mixing bowl.

-TOSS: Add to salad mixture; toss to coat.
+ADD the dressing to the salad and toss to coat.
 Cover and chill until ready to serve.

 Recipes Tips and Substitutions

 Like I mentioned earlier I always sub the tuna for canned chunk chicken.
-I use the 12 oz. cans from Costco.
+I use the 12 ounce can from Costco.

 I often use olive oil or low-fat mayo instead of the full-fat version and it tastes just as good.

 I add the cup of Italian dressing and the rest of the dressing ingredients to a glass measuring cup and just mix the dressing right in the cup so it’s easier to pour on the salad.